-Prerequisites and other notes: Successful completion of Art II: Two and Three Dimension Art, or Honors Art I, or recommendation of the art instructor is a prerequisite.
+Prerequisites and other notes: Successful completion of Art I or recommendation of the art instructor is a prerequisite.

 HONORS MIXED MEDIA

 Mixed Media is intended for students who wish to extend experiences in three-dimensional art processes such as sculpture using a variety of media.
 Students will create individual projects using clay, wood, metal or other appropriate materials.
 Sculptural skills learned in Ceramics and in Two and Three Dimensional Art will be employed in the production of artwork.